Ah, the unwieldy eating out budget. Feel like it’s out of control? Well, you’re certainly not the only one. And you’ve come to the right place.

 If your transaction history is full of mid-priced family restaurants, then meal-planning may be your weak link.
 Make it easy, and commit to themes!
 I’ve never heard anyone groan about Taco Tuesday.
 While you’re at it, how about pasta on Wednesday and stir-fry on Friday (stir-Fridays)?

 Choose some easy-to-fix favorites and you’ll always have a plan that gets you into your kitchen, even when you’ve had a hectic day.
-Toss in a grocery store rotisserie chicken night, and you’ve nearly got the week covered.
+Toss in a grocery store rotisserie chicken night, and you’ve nearly got the week covered and it’s money spent well for convenience!

 To supercharge your focus on cutting down your food spending, try reorganizing your budget to highlight the reasons that you spend at restaurants.
 Here’s how it works:

-Spend 10 minutes reviewing your recent ‘Dining Out’ activity.
-On the mobile app, tap on the dollar amount next to your activity to see your transactions:
+Spend 10 minutes reviewing where you spend money most on food.
+If you use a budgeting app like YNAB, you can easily tap on the dollar amount next to your activity to see your transactions:

 Do you see a ton of Dunkin’ Donuts?
 Loads of Chipotle?
 Or a surge in weekend spending?
 Make a note of your motivation (treats, socializing, automation or something else).